Absent Voter Ballots

 Request a Ballot

 A ballot can only be provided to the actual voter.
-A voter may not pick up a ballot for anyone other than himself or herself.
-Be advised that Power of Attorney does not apply in this instance.
+A voter may not pick up a ballot for anyone other than himself/herself.
+Note: Power of Attorney does not apply.

 Completed absentee ballot applications can be mailed or dropped off to the Office of the City Clerk at: